mikelewek/FSD_P4_ConferenceApp/README.md

 ###Task #1 - Explanation of Design Choices
 The Session class, SessionForm class, and Endpoints were created, utilizing required variables in the project outline.

+The Session class properties were added to allow the user to sort by type and speaker.

-An Endpoint and function was created to get all sessions (getConferenceSessions).
+An Endpoint and method was created to get all sessions (getConferenceSessions).
 The CONF_GET_REQUEST is set as the request message class and SessionForm is set as the response message class.
 Sessions are queried and a SessionForm message object is returned containing all sessions.
-If memcache contains the key, the data is returned from cache, otherwise it queries the datastore.

-All sessions by type (getConferenceSessionsByType) uses CONF_GET_TYPE_REQUEST as the request message class.
-Sessions are queried and managed with memcache, mirroring the previous function.
+The getConferenceSessionsByType method uses CONF_GET_TYPE_REQUEST as the request message class.

-All sessions by speaker (getSessionsBySpeaker) uses CONF_GET_SPEAKER_REQUEST as the request message class.
-Sessions are queried, replicating the previous two functions, if cache data is not available.
+The getSessionsBySpeaker method uses CONF_GET_SPEAKER_REQUEST as the request message class.
+Sessions are queried, replicating the previous two functions.

+###Task #2 - Add Session to Wishlist
+Wishlist endpoints were implemented as required. addSessionToWishlist(SessionKey), getSessionsInWishlist(), deleteSessionInWishlist(SessionKey)

+A wishList repeated list property was added to the Profile model class and functionality was added to iterate a user's profile to get, add, or remove sessions from the wishlist if they had authorization.

+--Indexes

+--Add a taks